robvanlopik/PiGPIO/README.md

 # PiGPIO
-Pharo interfsce to PiGPIO llibrary for Raspberry Pi
+Pharo interface to PiGPIO llibrary for Raspberry Pi